regosen/Gapless-5/README.md

   - if you don't care about gapless playback, set useWebAudio to false for better performance
 - **mapKeys**
   - pressing specified key (case-insensitive) will trigger specified action.
-  - Actions that behave like the buttons:
+  - actions that behave like the buttons:
     - **prev**: matches behavior of "prev" button (scrubs to start if you've progressed into a track)
     - **playpause**: matches behavior of "play/pause" button
     - **stop**: matches behavior of "stop" button